js-collection/xhr-perfect-model/readme.md

 This is an asset model for make the smallest xhr walkie-talkie system (so it collects the data of a form and packages it for sending to the server and waits for or tracks a response) into the client side pages. <br>

 #### WHY CHOOSE IT?
-**Unlike some other competitors oriented to a general purpose coding, this system likes the KISS principles (Keep It Simple, Stupid) and does not have protocols, it isn't a framework, doen't have a sub library, doesn't have compilers or over-compiled code (like TS) and doesn't have a complex coding but it's a simple, most readable, micro-library.
+**Unlike some other competitors oriented to a general purpose coding, _this system likes the KISS principles (Keep It Simple, Stupid) and DRY (Do not Repeat Yourself) and does not have protocols, it isn't a framework, doen't have a sub library, doesn't have compilers or over-compiled code (like TS), have only 2 inner methods and doesn't have a complex coding but it's a simple, most readable, micro-library ( less 10kb )_.
 Its strength is in its simplicity**...
 It is a simple "walkie-talkie" method created in simple vanilla Js and web APIs.
 Anyway, you can get the results of call, the progession of it and, from this version, we introduce a super little router (a simple loop of object like a json) for track your api's paths and enpoints.
 All of this system doesn't have affect on server sides and only requires a response json similar to common standards such as those suggested in the code and in the manual.
 That's all ;)<br>

 #### WHO DID THAT?
 This is an open project built by Alberto Marangelo (@berto-dev) [¹](https://berto.dev) [²](https://github.com/berto-dev) for Deveet Technologies [¹](https://deveet.com) [²](https://github.com/Deveet-Technologies)<br>